 What kinds of health care mistakes are behind most medical malpractice lawsuits?

-When a doctor or hospital sends you home before it's medically safe to do so, that decision could amount to medical negligence.
+When a doctor or hospital sends you home before it's medically safe to do so, that decision could be medical negligence.

 Can I Sue a Hospital for Medical Malpractice?